 Colombo Crime Family member Gregory Scarpa began to cooperate with federal agents in November 1961.
 His cooperation would only come out after his death in 1994.
 By June 1962, the FBI had built a strong rapport with Scarpa and asked him directly the name of the organization he belonged to.
 Scarpa said it had had many names throughout history - the Black Hand, the Mafia, the Camorra - but it was now nameless.
 When given the chance to refer to La Cosa Nostra, he only said the organization was divided into "families."
 A review of Scarpa's publicly available informant file indicates he never used the term before the McClellan Hearings.

-In May 1962, veteran Los Angeles Crime Family member Salvatore Piscopo began to cooperate with the FBI, months before Joseph Valachi.
-Piscopo had come to California decades earlier from Sicily via New York City.
+In May 1963, veteran Los Angeles Crime Family member Salvatore Piscopo began to cooperate with the FBI, months before Joseph Valachi.
+Piscopo had come to California decades earlier from Naples via New York City.
 He was familiar with the many different variations of the Mafia traditions in the United States and in Italy.

 He told federal agents that the organization in Southern California was called the "situation" or the "outfit."
 Piscopo said it was "the outgrowth of the old Mafiosa [sic]."
 He made no mention of La Cosa Nostra or "Our Thing" when he first communicated with federal agents.